Knowing Where to Tap: Using a Structural-Strategic Lens to Locate The Root Cause of a Family’s Trauma

 For knowing where to tap: $999.50

 Like the boilermaker, after eight years of research in 15 states with more than 1,000 families, the children, the parents, and the extended family members showed us where and how to tap.
 It was their voices and expertise that uncovered the answers to this question to achieve maximum impact with the greatest efficiency.
 At the Family Trauma Institute, we used what is called a grounded-theory research method to discover and operationalize key concepts and techniques through ethnographic interviews with the families and participant-observations with the therapists and clients using this approach.
-We replicated the research methods outlined in Chapter 12 in our second book, Treating the Tough Adolescent.
 The culmination of this 8-year project led to the publication of Treating the Traumatized Child: A Step-by-Step Family Systems Approach and the Family Systems Trauma (FST) Model.

 An Unexpected Surprise